User authentication & permissions

 Permissions

-This page is about permissions and roles for your app’s users.
+This section is about permissions and roles for your app’s users.
 For docs on project roles in Plasmic Studio, check out the collaboration page.

 Authenticated users can have permissions, which dictate the pages a user can visit, the data they have access to, and more.